-Balancing these considerations, we consider this approach would strongly outperform relative to the 'do nothing' option, by limiting the transition to road freight.
+We consider this approach would strongly outperform for this objective relative to the 'do nothing' option, by limiting the transition to road freight.

-Promote positive impacts on funders/customers: (✓✓)
+Promote positive impacts on funders/customers: (\checkmark)

 Customers may benefit from lower prices and more services being operated than under the 'do nothing' option.